-Additional Cost In addition to regular university tuition and fees, students should expect to pay for programrelated expenses such as books, uniforms, etc. Consult the HPP website advising section for a current cost sheet.
+Additional Cost In addition to regular university tuition and fees, students anticipate program-related expenses, including textbooks, uniforms, and other materials.
+Consult the HPP website advising section for a current cost sheet.

+Program Facilities

-Program Facilities The Medical Imaging Technology Program is offered in Indianapolis at the Indiana University Medical Center.
-The offices, classrooms, and laboratory facilities are located on the first floor of Gatch Hall (Clinical Building).
-Clinical education sites are in the Indianapolis metropolitan area and surrounding cities.
-Students are responsible for their transportation to these sites (Non-clinical students will never be required to come to campus).
+The Medical Imaging Technology Program is based in Indianapolis at the Indiana University Medical Center.
+Offices, classrooms, and laboratory facilities are located on the first floor of Gatch Hall (Clinical Building).

+Clinical/Internship Track: Clinical education takes place at various sites within the Indianapolis metropolitan area and surrounding cities.
+Students are responsible for their own transportation to these locations.